FredHutch/tfcb_2022/lectures/lecture02/02-directories/README.md

 Congratulations!
 You now know how to navigate around the file system.
-For the next lesson, go up one directory and then into the `redirection` directory and have a look at the README there.
+For the next lesson, go up one directory and then into the `03-redirection` directory and have a look at the README there.